 - Click on Show My Caller ID and select Hide number

-How to withhold your mobile number permanently on an iPhone
+How to permanently hide your mobile number on an iPhone

 The drill is a tad simpler on an iPhone: